exyrat/chromtrack/README.md

 *TODO:*

-*1. Add user input for: mpp, fps, track linking parameters, plot or not, fit with noise or not*

-*2. Implement loc. error calculation*
+*1. Make user parameter input easier*

-*3. Add choice of passing multiple directories for different conditions (eg transcribing or not)*
+*2. Add choice of passing multiple directories for different conditions (eg transcribing or not) and comparing them*

 My code for chromatin tracking analyses.